top of page

 MacKenzie Morley died January 4, 2016.
 I was her aunt, her advocate, and her friend.
 She was a mother, wife, and daughter.
 Despite going to rehab three times in a row, she died at 27 of liver failure arising from her addiction.
 She left behind her 8 year-old son and loving family.

 Enough is enough, I wanted to do what I could to change things.
 Being decades sober myself, I had seen the benefits of sober living.
-The cost was too high for good sober living and the sober living that offered little more than a bed wasn't always very helpful, so I opened a combination fo both in a gently structured sober house that was reasonably priced.
+The cost was too high for a good sober living house and the sober living houses that offered little more than a bed weren't always very helpful, so I opened a blend of both in a gently structured sober living house that was reasonably priced.
 We individually coach our residents to practice the proven research about building community, creating a wellness plan, seeking safety and finding a sense of purpose.
 It is our norm.
 Because we miss our MacKenzie every day, we want to extend our hand to you and your family as you seek help.
 Your family can find and nurture the peace and long-lasting health that you may long for.

 On the beautiful Connecticut shore, we own and operate two gender-specific homes: a men's and a women's house in the towns of Clinton and Madison.
 In safe and comfortable sober houses, each offers a community where we get well and find purpose.